 In the era of digital, people who work in news media have to face the increasing pressure of competition.
 Good content brings attention.
 Attentions bring ads.
 Ads mean cash.
-The revenues generated from digital advertising have been climbed sharply these years.
-Such profit-oriented practice distorts the definition of being good news media.
+The revenues generated from digital advertising have climbed sharply these years.
+Such profit-oriented practice distorts the definition of good news media.
 Thinking about Youtube influencers.
 There is nothing bad to be an influencer, in fact, influencers foster freedom of expression.
 However, if the influencer passes the wrong message to his audience, there are social consequences and backlashes.

 Today, let’s use web scraping to extract the news content from news media, and then we will analyze the speech and language using Python.
 Finally, we are able to find how news media is politically imposed that would mislead the audience.

 Let’s take 5G as an example.
 In the beginning, it is just a technology, then the news media steps in.
 A potentially revolutionary change triggered the international conflicts between two superpower countries.
-From the most advancing technology to “threats” and “theft”, what does the news media portray HUAWEI and lead Americans homogeneously to align with such inception?
+From the most advancing technology to “threats” and “theft”, how does the news media portray HUAWEI and lead Americans homogeneously to align with such inception?

 What is 5G and how fast is it?